Community Calendar and The People's Agenda

 A free rock chip repair day fundraiser will be Saturday, May 6 from 7 a.m. until 3 p.m. at Mt.
 Juliet Montessori Academy at 9695 Lebanon Road in Mt.
 Juliet.
 Sponsored by All-N-One Auto Glass, the event will feature free windshield rock chip repair.
 All donations will fund Mt.
 Juliet Montessori PTA.
 The academy will also have its annual bake and yard sales.

+The sixth annual Makenzie’s Car Wash 4 A Cure will be Saturday, May 6 from 8 a.m. until 3 p.m. at Burger King at 11547 Lebanon Road in Mt.
+Juliet.
+The event is to raise money for the Pediatric Brain Tumor Foundation.
+For more information or to make a donation, visit pbtf.convio.net/goto/kenziescarwash4acure.

-Twin States Iris Society Juried Show
+Twin States Iris Society’s “Irises at the Arts”

 2 p.m.